bitpay/insight-api/README.md

 }
 ```

-'<bitcoinAddress>': new transaction concerning <bitcoinAddress> received from network.
-This event is published in the '<bitcoinAddress>' room.
+`<bitcoinAddress>`: new transaction concerning <bitcoinAddress> received from network.
+This event is published in the `<bitcoinAddress>` room.

-'status': every 1% increment on the sync task, this event will be triggered.
-This event is published in the 'sync' room.
+`status`: every 1% increment on the sync task, this event will be triggered.
+This event is published in the `sync` room.

 Sample output:
 ```